Ahmed-Bin-Mazhar/Django-Tutorial/README.md

 2. python manage.py makemigrations drinks
 3. python manage.py //will apply all migrations
 4. create a file in project directory admin.py

+Start Rest framework

+1. Goto Settings.py, goto installed_apps and write 'rest_framework',
+2. Create a file serializers.py in project directory // this will convert a python object into a JSON object